-(a) Notwithstanding any provision of this code to the contrary, by July 1, 2015, the percentage of personnel placed in the category of nonclassified at a higher education organization may not exceed twenty percent of the total number of classified and nonclassified employees of that organization as those terms are defined in section two, article nine-a of this chapter and who are eligible for membership in a state retirement system of the State of West Virginia or other retirement plan authorized by the state.
+(a) Notwithstanding any provision of this code to the contrary, by July 1, 2016, the percentage of personnel placed in the category of nonclassified at a higher education organization may not exceed twenty-five percent of the total number of classified and nonclassified employees of that organization as those terms are defined in section two, article nine-a of this chapter and who are eligible for membership in a state retirement system of the State of West Virginia or other retirement plan authorized by the state.
 An institution may not have more than ten percent of its total number of classified and nonclassified employees in positions considered by the president to be critical to the institution pursuant to said section two, article nine-a of this chapter.

-A higher education organization which has more than twenty percent of its employees placed in the nonclassified category as defined by this subsection on July 1, 2011, shall reduce the number of nonclassified employees to no more than twenty-five percent by July 1, 2016.
+A higher education organization which has more than twenty- five percent of its employees placed in the nonclassified category as defined by this subsection on July 1, 2015, shall reduce the number of nonclassified employees to no more than twenty-five percent by July 1, 2016.

 (b) For the purpose of determining the ratio of nonclassified employees pursuant to this section, the following conditions apply:

 (1) Organizations shall count faculty or classified employees, respectively, who retain the right to return to faculty or classified employee positions, in the employee category they are serving in at the time of reporting as required by subsections (a) and (b), section eight of this article.
 Such employees will be counted in their original category at such time as they exercise their return rights.